the13thgeek/power-morphicon-2024-planner/README.md

 # Power Morphicon Planner

-Using the data on the PMC website, I created a more user-friendly, searchable (and READABLE!) panel schedule using what I've learned in React so far.
+Using the data on the PMC website, I created a more user-friendly, accessible and searchable panel/photo ops schedule using what I've learned in React so far.

 For comments, suggestions and typo reports and changes, please reach out to my Twitter.